-Let's assume that the radiative coupling with the unperturbed non-resonant continuum is constant in the energy region of interest $\langle g, n | p | \alpha E\rangle = \delta_{n,n_\alpha}p_{g\alpha}$.
-Using the expressions for the bound and continuum coefficients in Eqns.~\ref{eq:ccoef} and~\ref{eq:b2}, the matrix element between the ground state and the resonant continuum is expressed as
+Assuming that the radiative coupling with the unperturbed non-resonant continuum is constant in the energy region of interest, $\langle g, n | \hat{p} | \alpha E\rangle = \delta_{n,n_\alpha}p_{g\alpha}$, and using the expressions for the bound and continuum coefficients in~\eqref{eq:b2} and~\eqref{eq:c-2}, the matrix element between the ground state and the resonant continuum can be expressed as: